corrosion-rs/corrosion/doc/src/usage.md

   Default: On Visual Studio Generator, the matching triple for `CMAKE_VS_PLATFORM_NAME`.
 Otherwise, the default target triple reported by `${Rust_COMPILER} --version --verbose`.

+#### Enable Convenience Options

+The following options are off by default, but may increase convenience:

+- `Rust_RUSTUP_INSTALL_MISSING_TARGET:BOOL`: Automatically install a missing target via `rustup` instead of failing.

 #### Developer/Maintainer Options